September 26, 2020

 Well, this article will help.
 If you find yourself on the low end of the income scale, you don’t need to stay there!

 Below you’ll find the most thorough list of the best paying jobs in Australia without a degree.
-Here are more than 60 jobs that pay $60,000 per year and above ($30+ per hour)…
+Here are more than 60 jobs that pay at least $60,000 per year ($30+ per hour).

 Qualified sparkies can comfortably earn $50 per hour or more, and it’s possibly the least physically demanding of the traditional trades.